 Spurred in large part by e-commerce and global population growth, the U.S. Department of Transportation estimates demand for freight will grow 30% by 2040.

 Railroads are the best way to meet much of this increased demand.
-They are the most environmentally friendly way to move freight over land; are extremely safe; and efficiently and cost effectively haul freight across a vast 140,000-mile national network.
+They are the most environmentally friendly way to move freight over land; are extremely safe and efficient, and cost-effectively haul freight across a vast, nearly 140,000-mile national network.

 For some shippers, transportation costs can determine the transportation mode they select.
 These dynamics mean railroads must provide reliable and affordable service.
 The Surface Transportation Board (STB) is the economic regulator of freight railroads.
 The STB helps ensure railroads earn adequate revenues and that shippers have access to reasonably priced and efficient rail service.
 The STB can set maximum reasonable rates or take other actions if a railroad has acted improperly.
 Most rail customers — including those served by only one railroad — do not need STB regulatory protection because market forces ensure competitive rates and service.

 The simple truth is that access to only one railroad does not mean there is a lack of transportation options for that shipper.
 Some shippers mischaracterize themselves as “captive” if they only have access to one railroad.
 This message is misleading for a couple of reasons.
 First, most rail customers have always been served by only one railroad, as most shippers cannot economically support two railroads, just like most cities cannot support two MLB teams.
 Second, many shippers have other modal options, like trucks or water carriers, to move their products.
 The reason that most rail traffic is not subject to STB regulation is that there are competitive forces in the marketplace that make regulatory oversight unnecessary.
 Therefore, a shipper is not “captive” just because two railroads do not come to its front door.